bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 The required parameters are:

 * app slug
-* file slug (generated above)
+* generic profile slug (generated above)

 Set the value of the `processed` flag to `true` in a `curl` request to confirm the completeness of the process:

-    curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG/uploaded'
+    curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/generic-project-files/GENERIC-PROJECT-FILES-SLUG/uploaded'

 Now that you have confirmed the upload, you can do a bunch of other cool stuff with the files.
 Continue reading!

 ## Updating an uploaded file

 You can perform minor updates to an uploaded file with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `PATCH` method.
-If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.
+If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `GENERIC FILE STORAGE` section of the `Code Signing` tab.

 The required parameters are:

 * app slug
-* file slug
+* generic project file slug
+* generic project file parameters

-For example, to make a **provisioning profile** protected, you can set the `is_protected` flag of your provisioning profiles to `true`.
+For example, to make the uploaded file protected, you can set the `is_protected` flag of your file to `true`.

-    curl -X PATCH -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'
+    curl -X PATCH -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/generic-project-file/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'

-For a **build certificate** you can set the same attributes as above but you can modify the password too:

-    curl -X PATCH -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG -d '{"certificate_password":"s0m3-v3ry-s3cr3t-str1ng"}'

 {% include message_box.html type="warning" title="Careful with those attributes!" content="

-In the case of iOS code signing files, you can set the `is_protected`, `is_exposed` and `processed` attributes of the document:
+You can set the `is_protected`, `is_exposed` and `processed` attributes of the file you've uploaded:

+    {
+      "exposed_meta_datastore": "string",
+      "is_expose": true,
+      "is_protected": true,
+      "processed": true,
+      "user_env_key": "string"
+    }

 * Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
 * When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.